mobizon/mobizon-php/README.md

 # Typical scenarios code

 We have started development of typical usage scenarios in [docs/examples](https://github.com/mobizon/mobizon-php/tree/master/docs/examples).
-If you have own examples of integration, please help us improve our code base - just send us some code examples to support@mobizon.com and we will glad to put your code to our repo.
+If you have own examples of integration, please help us in improving our code base - just send us some code examples to support@mobizon.com and we will glad to put your code to our repo.

 * [Get balance amount](https://github.com/mobizon/mobizon-php/blob/master/docs/examples/balance.php)
 * [Send SMS message](https://github.com/mobizon/mobizon-php/blob/master/docs/examples/send_message.php)